idelchi/godyl/docs/commands/dump.md

 godyl dump config
 ```

-Output will contain the active configuration settings derived from all sources (command-line flags, environment variables, defaults, etc.).
+Output will contain the active root configuration settings derived from all sources (command-line flags, environment variables etc.).

 ### Display the default configuration